REKYAR/big-data-analitics/nifi/README.md

 4. Make sure that all controllers are running:
    - In the "Operate" panel, click on the settings icon.
 A window will show up;
    - In the top bar, navigate to "Controller services";
+   - Make sure that the "XMLRecordSetWriter" controller has "Name of Record Tag" property set to rss.
+If not, set it;
-   - For each, press the lightning icon on the right-hand side to start it (if it is running, the icon will show a crossed-out lightning and there will be no delete icon);
+   - For each controller, press the lightning icon on the right-hand side to start it (if it is running, the icon will show a crossed-out lightning and there will be no delete icon);
    - Once all controllers are running you can close the settings window;
 5. At this point there should be no more warnings (triangular exclamation mark icons on the processors); If there are any then abort and consult it with the team;
 6. Place the necessary input files in their specified directories (see "Input data" section above);